alttch/eva3/doc/integrations/roboger.rst

 *******

-`Roboger <https://roboger.com/>`_ is a free robots event messaging service, which can be easily integrated with EVA ICS :doc:`logic control macros
+`Roboger <https://roboger.com/>`_ is a free robots event messaging service, which can be easily integrated with EVA ICS :doc:`logic macros </lm/macros>`.
-</lm/macros>`.

 Servers supported
 =================